McLaren-based Lanzante supercar is six times rarer than the W1 hypercar | Evo

 Lanzante’s celebration of its Le Mans win in 1995 has 850bhp and uses a McLaren 750S as its basis, revealed at the 2025 Goodwood Festival of Speed

-Lanzante has revealed the 95-59 special at the 2025 Goodwood Festival of Speed.
-A 59-off 850bhp hypercar, it’s been built to celebrate the 30th anniversary of the McLaren F1 GTR’s 1995 Le Mans win that Lanzante was instrumental in.
-The car is based on what in Lazante’s words is a ‘current McLaren platform’.
+Lanzante revealed the 95-59 special at the 2025 Goodwood Festival of Speed, a 59-off 850bhp hypercar built to celebrate the 30th anniversary of the McLaren F1 GTR’s 1995 Le Mans win that Lanzante was instrumental in.
+The car is based on what in Lazante’s words is a ‘current McLaren platform’, and we took a closer look following its reveal.

 While there was speculation that the car would be related to the Speedtail, given the 95-59’s three-seat configuration, the now fully revealed car is clearly a close relation of the 720/750S, with Lanzante also showing off a buck of the chassis that’s undergone ‘careful re-engineering’.